ehmicky/unix-permissions/README.md

 ## Using with Node.js core methods

-This library can be used to specify file permissions using other [types](#types) than numbers with Node.js.
+This library can be used to specify file permissions using any [types](#types) with Node.js.

 <!-- eslint-disable handle-callback-err -->